gabo0802/UF-OneClick/Sprint1.md

 * Login functionality that checks if the username and password exist on the "Users" table before accessing the account.

 ## What didn't work
+Front-End:
 * Ran out of time to implement other features.
+* Ran out of time to implement profile page because we were learning the basics of angular and go.
+* As for implementing the profile page we need to learn more about user authentication.

+## Videos

+* Front-End:
+* Back-End: